Sônia Guajajara: Activism and honors

 Guajajara is the leader of the Articulação dos Povos Indígenas do Brasil (Articulation of the Indigenous Peoples of Brazil, or "APIB"), an organization that represents around 300 indigenous ethnic groups in Brazil.

 As an activist, she has been at odds with the ruralistas in the National Congress, a group of conservative legislators allied with agribusiness interests who favor further development on public lands.

 Guajajara strongly opposes efforts to contact uncontacted peoples in the Amazon Rainforest.
 Guajajara has described President Jair Bolsonaro as "a threat to the planet" due to his deforestation policies.
 In 2020, she called for urgent environmental action amid the COVID-19 pandemic.

 During her time as an activist, she has organized a number of demonstrations in support of indigenous rights in Brazil, and facilitated a meeting of indigenous leaders with then-President Dilma Rousseff in 2013.
 In 2015, she was named to the Brazilian Ordem do Mérito Cultural.
 She was also awarded a medal by Maranhão state.

-In March 2022 she was amongst 151 international feminists signing Feminist Resistance Against War: A Manifesto, in solidarity with the Feminist Anti-War Resistance initiated by Russian feminists after the Russian invasion of Ukraine.
+In March 2022 she was amongst 151 international feminists signing Feminist Resistance Against War: A Manifesto, in solidarity with the Russian Feminist Anti-War Resistance.